markuryy/spacecat-sage/README.md

 #### Unsigned Warnings

-On Windows, it's easy to bypass the security prompt on the installer by clicking "run anyway":
+On Windows, it's easy to bypass the security prompt on the installer by clicking "more info" and then "run anyway":

 > Windows protected your PC
 > Microsoft Defender SmartScreen prevented an unrecognized app from starting.
 Running this app might put your PC at risk.
 > App: spacecat sage.exe
 > Publisher: Unknown publisher

-On macos, there are [a few more steps](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unknown-developer-mh40616/mac) to open the app:
+On macOS, there are [a few more steps](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unknown-developer-mh40616/mac) to open the app:

 > Overriding security settings to open an app is the most common way that a Mac gets infected with malware.
 >